traefik/traefik/docs/content/providers/kubernetes-ingress.md

 ### Further

-If one wants to know more about the various aspects of the Ingress spec that Traefik supports, many examples of Ingresses definitions are located in the tests [data](https://github.com/traefik/traefik/tree/v2.4/pkg/provider/kubernetes/ingress/fixtures) of the Traefik repository.
+To learn more about the various aspects of the Ingress specification that Traefik supports, many examples of Ingresses definitions are located in the test [examples](https://github.com/traefik/traefik/tree/v2.4/pkg/provider/kubernetes/ingress/fixtures) of the Traefik repository.